Bryson DeChambeau: Personal life

-Ties with the Trump family

-In December 2017, DeChambeau played a round of golf with then-U.S. President Donald Trump along with then-senator David Perdue, and Dana Quigley.
+In December 2017, DeChambeau played a round of golf alongside U.S. President Donald Trump, senator David Perdue, and former professional golfer Dana Quigley.
 DeChambeau had also gifted Trump a set of golf clubs that year valued at $750.
 DeChambeau said in a 2020 interview, "I am extremely honored to represent Trump Golf and have the relationship with the Trump Organization that I have.
-From Larry Glick, to Eric Trump and Donald Trump Jr., the entire team is always behind me 100%, and I am grateful for their support.
+From Larry Glick, to Eric Trump and Donald Trump Jr., the entire team is always behind me 100%, and I am grateful for their support".

 After winning the 2020 U.S. Open, DeChambeau celebrated his victory at Trump National Golf Club Westchester with Eric Trump.

-After the 2021 United States Capitol attack and the PGA of America's decision to remove the 2022 PGA Championship from Trump National Golf Club Bedminster, DeChambeau had the Trump logo removed from his bag.
-He said, "I know there's a lot of stuff going on today and I won't really talk too much about relationships or anything like that.
-It's unfortunate and it is what it is and I understand it.
+Following the 2021 United States Capitol riot and the PGA of America's decision to remove the 2022 PGA Championship from Trump National Golf Club Bedminster, DeChambeau had the Trump logo removed from his bag.
+He said, "It's unfortunate and it is what it is and I understand it.
 At the end of the day, whatever [the PGA of America’s] moves are, they are.
-I really don't have a comment.
-I'm still going to go play a golf course and try to do my best no matter where it is".
+I really don't have a comment".
 DeChambeau played a round of golf with Donald Trump two months later.
+He also played with Donald Trump, alongside Eric Trump and Dustin Johnson, in a pro-am round at the 2022 LIV Golf Bedminster event.
+He said afterwards, "It was an honor."
+After Trump won the 2024 presidential election, DeChambeau was invited on stage during Trump's victory speech at the Palm Beach County Convention Center.

+In 2025, DeChambeau was selected to be the chairperson of President Trump's recreated Council on Sports, Fitness, and Nutrition.
+He also announced his intention to launch a multi-sport complex in his hometown of Clovis, California, to promote youth sports.

+YouTube channel

+DeChambeau started creating content on YouTube in 2020, originally to show behind-the-scenes footage about his life on the PGA Tour.
+He stated he wanted to use the platform as a vehicle to reinvent his public image and communicate directly with fans.
+On his channel, he has participated in challenges such as using 1930s-era hickory clubs, as well as "Break 50", a series about shooting a sub-50 round in a scramble format.
+Guests in his "Break 50" series have included fellow professional golfers, athletes such as Tony Romo and Tom Brady, as well as President Donald Trump.
+DeChambeau's video with Trump was released in July 2024, and received over 3 million views within 12 hours.

+By September 2024, DeChambeau had garnered around 2.5 million subscribers on YouTube, surpassing the PGA Tour's subscriber count on the platform.
+DeChambeau stated that he took inspiration from the YouTuber MrBeast, in particular his gamification strategies.